 Even though Facebook still seems to be first on the mind of many people thinking about social media marketing – Facebook is not easy to master.

 Sure, you can buy visibility fairly cheap, you can shout your offers at a (hopefully) targeted audience.
-But to get you share of Facebook’s marketing and branding super powers you have to understand how Facebook works.
+But to get your share of Facebook’s marketing and branding superpowers you have to understand how Facebook works.
 You need to figure out what your target audience likes – and you have to find the trigger to make them engage with your updates.

 Image Source: Sprout Social

 If you are not going to spend thousands of dollars on advertising that gets even harder – and the more important, it is to understand how it all works.

 Here are 6 examples of brands that win big with their Facebook marketing.
 Even if your situation is different, your budget not even worth mentioning and your existing fanbase a fraction of the brands in question – you can still learn from these amazing Facebook marketing case studies!

 Sure, Nike has a corporate page on Facebook.
 But Nike has so much more.
 They have specialized Fanpages for various sports like basketball, football, running, tennis, etc. Also, Nike has some pages for activity like the Nike+ Run Club.
 They have Nike Women.
 Plus they have several accounts for various products.

 Why are they splitting up their marketing power this way?